 The fourth OW Fruit Bats is the Lesser Dog-faced Fruit Bat.
 It is about a quarter the size of the Grey-headed Flying Fox.
 Several females in the roost were nurturing pups.

 Proboscis Bat is a Neotropical native found near water.
-A camouflaged individual roosting on tree about two meters above the swamp water.
+The photo shows a camouflaged individual roosting on a tree about two meters above the swamp water.

 Land and Semiaquatic Carnivores, Ungulates and Bats Taxonomy